vguillou/poly-filter/README.md

 # token-filter

-_An Element and a Behavior to implement powerfull and intuitive client side filtering of collections.
-WIP!_
+_A fast, powerfull, and intuitive solution for client side filtering of arrays._

 ## Use it in your project :